Flowthread/Volta/docs/AI_SYSTEM_README.md

 ---

-**🚀 The Manhattan Power Grid AI system represents the cutting edge of AI integration in critical infrastructure management, providing world-class intelligence and automation capabilities.**
+**🚀 The Volta AI system represents the cutting edge of AI integration in critical infrastructure management, providing world-class intelligence and automation capabilities.**